 Other claimants to the South China Sea islands cannot compete with China's growing naval and air power, she said, adding, “I don't think the United States should stand back," because the Americans have "one of the navies ... that others in the region look to – to set the tone and to lead."

-Steve Herman in Bangkok, Bill Ide in Beijing, Trung Nguyen in Washington and Simone Orendain in Manila contributed to this article.
+Steve Herman in Bangkok, Bill Ide in Beijing, Simone Orendain in Manila and Trung Nguyen in Washington contributed to this report.